2Kronos/Computer-Engineering-Knowledge-/Uni vault/YEAR 3/Embedded systems/Designs/Design 7. (04-03-2025).md

 - We will show the input of the `input`, `Outout regicter clock`, `Register clock` via led in order to understand how the shift register is working
 - This new arrangement will enable us to see how the register clock and the register output clock work together in order to display the 4 LEDs

-# 7.4 Shift by 2 bits every time
+# 7.4 Display just 2 immediately

 ## **Circuit link**